sercankulcu/sercankulcu.github.io/_fun/forrest-gump.md

    - kindness
 ---

-I first watched *Forrest Gump* during an afternoon when I had nowhere to be.
+I first watched *Forrest Gump* on an afternoon when I had nowhere to go, which may be the ideal condition for a film that begins with a man sitting on a bench and talking to whoever happens to sit beside him.

-That detail matters because the film itself feels like somebody telling you a very long story while neither of you is in a hurry.

-There is a bench.

-A stranger.

-Then another stranger.

-Forrest talks.

-His life keeps becoming entangled with events much larger than he is: war, politics, protest, business, celebrity, cultural change.

-Yet he rarely behaves as though he is living through History with a capital H.

-He is usually trying to do the next thing in front of him.

-That contrast stayed with me.

-We imagine important historical periods as though everyone living through them understood their importance.

-They did not.

-People still had lunch.

-Missed buses.

-Fell in love with the wrong person.

-Worried about money.

-Went to work.

-History happens while daily life is busy being daily life.

-Forrest moves through extraordinary events with an almost complete lack of self-importance.

-At first that can look like naivety.

-Later I began to see it as one of the film's criticisms of the rest of us.

-Most people spend enormous energy constructing explanations for who they are.

-Forrest often simply does the thing he believes he should do.

-Bubba talks about shrimp.

-Forrest listens.

-Lieutenant Dan is furious.

-Forrest stays.

-Jenny leaves.

-Forrest continues loving her without turning that love into a theory about what she owes him.

-This simplicity does not mean his life is simple.

-He experiences rejection, violence, war, death, loneliness, success, and loss.

-What changes is the amount of narrative he adds to suffering.

-That affected me more than the famous lines.

-I am very capable of thinking about a problem long after thinking has stopped improving it.
+The film moves through wars, elections, protests, businesses, television appearances and cultural changes, yet Forrest rarely behaves as if he is living inside capital-H History.
+He is usually trying to understand the next person, the next promise, the next task.

+I liked that immediately.

+We tend to imagine historical periods from above.
+Dates, presidents, wars, inventions, movements.
+People living inside those years experience something much less organized.
+They still miss buses, cook dinner, fall in love, worry about money and misunderstand each other.
+History happens while daily life is distracted.

+Forrest becomes entangled with extraordinary events without becoming impressed by his own importance.
+At first his simplicity can look like a lack.
+Over time it becomes a contrast with everyone who cannot stop narrating themselves.

+I am very good at building explanations around problems.
 Many people are.

-We replay conversations.

-Construct alternative outcomes.

-Search for hidden motives.

-Prepare arguments for discussions that ended three days ago.

-Forrest's mind does not seem to build those elaborate rooms.

-Sometimes that protects him.

-Sometimes it leaves him vulnerable.

-The running sequence is funny because the world refuses to accept purposeless action.

-Forrest runs because he feels like running.

-People follow him.

-They assume there must be a message.

-There has to be a philosophy.

-A movement.

-A reason.

-We are uncomfortable when an action does not explain itself.

-The film keeps playing with that desire for meaning.

-The feather at the beginning and end can be read in many ways.

-Destiny.

-Chance.

-God.

-Randomness.

-Life carrying us where it wants.

-The film never forces one answer.

-Forrest's life contains both accident and decision.

-He cannot choose everything that happens to him.

-He repeatedly chooses what to do next.

-Maybe that balance is enough.

-Jenny made the film sadder for me when I watched it again years later.
+We replay conversations, prepare arguments for discussions that have already ended, imagine alternative outcomes and search for motives until thought is producing only more thought.

+Forrest rarely constructs those rooms.

+He acts, often because he made a promise.

+Bubba talks about shrimp; Forrest listens.
+Lieutenant Dan is furious; Forrest remains.
+Jenny disappears; his affection does not transform into an argument about what she owes him.

+This does not make him wise in every situation.
+Simplicity can expose him to people who understand the world more strategically.
+But it protects him from a particular kind of self-deception: the need to make every action proof of an identity.

+The running sequence is my favorite example.
+Forrest runs because he wants to run.
+The world finds this unacceptable.
+People follow him and assume there must be a message.
+Journalists ask what the running means.
+Strangers turn movement into philosophy because purposeless action makes us nervous.

+Then one day he stops.

+The people who needed his action to contain a theory are disappointed.

+I remember watching the film again years later with my father.
+We laughed at different places.
+He responded more strongly to Lieutenant Dan; I was more interested in Jenny.
+Afterward we argued about whether Forrest was lucky.
+My father said luck explained too much.
+“He also keeps doing things,” he said.

+That sentence stayed with me.

+Chance shapes the film.
+A feather moves in the air, people meet, events arrive without permission.
+But Forrest also keeps choosing what to do next.
+Destiny and accident do not have to cancel agency.
-The first time, I mostly wondered why she kept leaving.

-Later, I saw someone whose ability to accept uncomplicated love had been damaged long before Forrest offered it.
+Jenny became sadder for me on later viewings.
+The first time I mostly wondered why she kept leaving.
+Eventually I saw someone whose ability to trust uncomplicated affection had been damaged long before Forrest offered it.

 People do not always reject good things because they cannot recognize them.

-Sometimes they recognize them and do not believe they deserve to stay.
+Sometimes recognition is exactly what frightens them.

-By the end, the enormous public events have become less important.
+By the end, the great public events become less important than a child, a grave, a school bus and a father waiting.

-What remains is intimate.

-A child.

-A grave.

-A bus.

-A father waiting.

-The film spends hours moving through American history and finally reduces life to the people one misses when they are gone.

-That afternoon, after the film ended, I remember the unusual feeling of not wanting to start anything else immediately.
+That afternoon when I first watched it, I remained in my chair after the film ended.

-I had nowhere to be.
+I still had nowhere to go.

-So I sat there for a while.

-Perhaps *Forrest Gump* was the right film for a day without a schedule.

-It is a film about a man who crosses decades by continuing to put one foot in front of the other.

-Sometimes running.

-Sometimes walking.

-Sometimes simply waiting for the bus.
+For once, that felt sufficient.